INDIA

 Christianity is believed to have reached India in the first century and has an honoured legacy of charity, schools and hospitals.
 India’s constitution guarantees religious freedom and Christians enjoy freedom in much of the country, but in rural areas they face increasing persecution from Hindu extremists motivated by Hindutva (Hindu nationalist ideology), while the introduction of “anti-conversion laws” in several states has led to increased violence against Christians including church burning, property destruction and beatings.
 The laws are intended to prevent Hindus converting to other religions but extremists misuse them by attacking Christians on false accusations of forced or fraudulent conversion.
 Attackers generally act with impunity and are rarely arrested.

-There has been an upsurge in persecution of non-Hindus since the 2014 landslide victory of Narendra Modi’s Hindu nationalist Bharatiya Janata Party.
-Prime Minister Modi and the Bharatiya Janata Party were returned to office in May 2019, causing concern among religious minorities.
+There has been an upsurge in persecution of non-Hindus since the 2014 landslide victory of Narendra Modi’s Hindu nationalist Bharatiya Janata Party (BJP).
+Prime Minister Modi and the BJP were returned to office in 2019, causing concern among religious minorities, and while the BJP failed to win a majority in the 2024 general election, the party is leading a coalition with Narendra Modi serving his third term as prime minister.

 The United Christian Forum, a New Delhi-based human rights group, reported 720 anti-Christian incidents in 2023, while the Religious Liberty Commission of the Evangelical Fellowship of India reported 601 anti-Christian incidents in 2023.
 Each violent incident often results in widespread suffering (one church attack, for instance, affects multiple individuals) and incidents are probably underreported due to fear of reprisals or lack of confidence in the justice system.